CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 parameters that are the names of parameters and outputs a list with each item being corresponding to the value of expression.

-If a variable already has a value, then the `let`{.verbatim} expression overrides it within the scope of the expression, ignoring outside values.
+If a variable already has a value, then the `let` expression overrides it within the scope of the expression, ignoring outside values.

 ``` scheme